Administrative Changes Overview

 Administrative Structure: The academic administrative unit referenced in this action refers to those units with degree granting authorization.
 These are found in degree inventory which can be found and downloaded from the Coordinating Board website.

-Notification to the Coordinating Board: Administrative change requests require submission through the Texas A&M University System office and then to the Coordinating Board for notification purposes only.
+Notification to the Coordinating Board: Administrative change requests require submission through The Texas A&M University System Office of Academic Affairs and then to the Coordinating Board for notification purposes only.
 The Coordinating Board changed their practice in 2013 and no longer approves administrative change requests.
 Requests are submitted to the Coordinating Board so institutional records can be updated.

-Administrative changes at the department level which include the creation of, renaming, consolidation of existing units, elimination of an existing unit or movement of an existing unit or program into another unit are reviewed and approved by the Vice Chancellor for Academic Affairs and do not require Board of Regents approval.
+Administrative changes which include the creation of, renaming, consolidation of existing units, elimination of an existing unit or movement of an existing unit or program into another unit are reviewed and approved by the Vice Chancellor for Academic Affairs and do not require Board of Regents approval.

 The exception would be the creation of a new administrative unit that offers programs that are not closely related to currently approved programs at the institution.
 In determining whether a new program is a “significant departure,” consider the following questions: